gigafoxweb/Notifier/README.md

 ```php
 $filter = new RequireParam(['some-required-param', 'another-required-param']);
 ```
+#Filtrator
-#Filtrator is the pool of Filter objects, used in Handler.
+Filtrator is the pool of Filter objects, used in Handler.
 ```php
 $filtrator = new Filtrator();
 $filtrator->addFilter($filter);